 As such, it’s important to measure the “success” of each campaign.
 To do so, you have to track what resonates with social media consumers and what doesn’t.

-- Increase in engagement on/from social media (e.g., comments, likes, shares, website traffic)
+- Increases in engagement on/from social media (e.g., comments, likes, shares, website traffic).

-- Increase in sales/conversions from social media channels
+- Increases in sales/conversions from social media channels.

 Note: It’s important to consider the scalability of a campaign when calculating ROI.

-“A video can be used on a website, and shared on a blog, YouTube, Vimeo, Facebook and even broken up into multiple small videos for other social media,” says Ross.
+“A video can be used on a website, and shared on a blog, YouTube, Vimeo, Facebook, and even broken up into multiple small videos for other social media,” Ross said.

 If you’re looking to compare campaign success, look for social media analytics tools that focus on diagnostics.
 If you’re looking to calculate the ROI of campaigns, look for descriptive analytics tools.

-There are a variety of tools available that can help small businesses perform social media marketing and analytics—from marketing automation software, to campaign management, to business intelligence tools and more.
+There are a variety of tools available that can help small businesses perform social media marketing and analytics—from marketing automation software, to campaign management and business intelligence tools.

 It’s important to invest in tools that support your needs now, not a solution you hope to grow into.
 Small businesses especially can’t afford to pay for features they aren’t using.

-Ross says she often gets called in to consult for a small businesses who bought a stellar service, but don’t have anyone available or trained to use it.
-So in addition to investing in tools that support your current workflows, she recommends making sure end-users are involved in the software selection process and trained on how to use the program.
+Ross says she often gets asked to consult for small businesses that bought a stellar service, but don’t have anyone available or trained to use it.
+In addition to investing in tools that support your current workflows, she recommends making sure end-users are involved in the software selection process and trained on how to use the program.